AARP Eye Center

 New Jersey offers several tax relief programs for older residents and retirees:

-- Property tax: The Senior Freeze Program reimburses eligible adults 65 and older for property tax increases on their primary home.
-In 2024, New Jersey will raise the income limit to qualify (from $99,735 to $150,000) and will no longer require applicants to have 10 consecutive years of state residency.
-Check the New Jersey Division of Taxation website to see if you’re eligible and find answers to frequently asked questions.
+• The Senior Freeze Program reimburses eligible adults 65 and older for property tax increases on their primary home.
+In 2024, the state raised the income limits to qualify and no longer requires applicants to have 10 consecutive years of state residency.
+You now may be eligible if you earned no more than $150,000 in 2022 and $163,050 in 2023.
+Check the New Jersey Division of Taxation website for details about eligibility and answers to frequently asked questions

-Homeowners of any age with incomes up to $250,000, and renters with incomes up to $150,000, may qualify for a property tax rebate of up to $1,500 a year through the state’s ANCHOR (Affordable New Jersey Communities for Homeowners and Renters) program.
-Starting in 2023, most qualified residents will be enrolled automatically.
-Find more information on the New Jersey Division of Taxation website.
+• Homeowners of any age with incomes up to $250,000 may qualify for a property tax rebate of up to $1,750 a year through the state’s ANCHOR (Affordable New Jersey Communities for Homeowners and Renters) program.
+Renters with incomes up to $150,000 may qualify for a $700 credit.
+Filing information for the upcoming ANCHOR season will be available later this year on the New Jersey Division of Taxation website.

 Are military benefits taxed in New Jersey?